nhost/nhost/.changeset/hip-clouds-hope.md

 '@nhost/graphql-js': patch
 ---

-fix: add process is undefined error when running vitejs
+fix: resolve process is undefined error when running with vitejs